Charles130-Anderson/alx-backend/0x02-i18n/README.md

 ## Tasks
 ### 0. Basic Flask app
 mandatory
 First you will setup a basic Flask app in 0-app.py.
-Create a single / route and an index.html template that simply outputs “Welcome to Holberton” as page title (<title>) and “Hello world” as header (<h1>).
+Create a single / route and an index.html template that simply outputs “Welcome to Holberton” as page title (<title>) and “Hello world” as header.

 Repo: